Bang's problem and symplectic invariants: Fractional Bang-type results

-which is of order $\frac{1}{\sqrt{\pi n}}$ for large $n$ (and equals $2$ for $n=3$ as expected).
+Then constant $W_n$ is of order $\frac{1}{\sqrt{\pi n}}$ for large $n$ (and equals $2$ for $n=3$ as expected).
 Actually, this constant cannot be improved, as the following argument shows.
 Take a sufficiently small $\delta>0$ and consider a set of $N$ random centrally symmetric planks of width $\delta$.
 Each such plank covers

 of the surface area, which is close to $\delta / W_n$ for small $\delta$.
 Then the sum of widths is $\delta N$ and the expected covering multiplicity is approximately $\delta N / W_n$.
 Then some kind of central limit theorem shows that the minimal covering multiplicity can get sufficiently close to $\delta N/ W_n$ thus showing that $W_n$ is tight.